Powered By

 Concept

 This version is aiming to get as much DPS and toughness as possible, sacrificing movement speed for it, since just base Steed Charge is fast enough already.
-To that end we utilise 2 extra sets: Aughild's Authority and Bastions of Will.
-We use Justice to activate Bastions of Will damage bonus.
+To that end we utilise Aughild's Authority set.
+We use Shield Glare as our last skill for the damage bonus from Divine Verdict.
 Iron Skin's rune is changed to Steel Skin for increased uptime on the toughness buff.
 And finally, our 3rd gem is Gogok of Swiftness for some extra CDR and toughness.

 Gameplay

 With this build you want to do fairly fast runs, it's optimal to run at the tier where your average time is a little over 2 minutes.
 Generally you want to stay away from the mobs to maximize your Zei's Stone of Vengeance damage buff.
-To deal damage you need to stay on the horse as much as possible to only stop to cast Justice and Fist of the Heavens once every 5 seconds to refresh the Bastions of Will buff.
+To deal damage you need to stay on the horse as much as possible to only stop to cast your buffs and maybe Shield Glare every 5 seconds.
 At the same time you can recast Iron Skin, Laws of Hope, and Akarat's Champion if they happen to be off cooldown.

 Setups